-- Go to the nearest emergency room.
+- Go to the nearest hospital or facility.

-- Call the number on ID card.
+- Call the number on their ID card.

-- Call Member's PCP and follow-up within 24 to 48 hours.
+- Call Member's PCP and follow-up within 24 to 48 hours

-For out-of-area Emergency care, out-of-network Providers are directed to call the Molina contact number on the back of the Member's ID card for additional benefit information and may be asked to transfer Members to an in-network facility when the Member is stable.
+For out-of-area Emergency care, out-of-network Providers are directed to call the Molina contact number on the back of the Member's ID card for additional benefit information and may asked to transfer Members to an in-network facility when the Member is stable.